-STC Career and Technical programs are concentrated in occupational clusters: Automotive Technology; Auto, Truck and Bus Technology; Barbering, Cosmetology and Spa Services; Business, Customer Service, and Marketing; Construction, Energy and Gaming Machine Repair; Culinary Arts Education; Education and Training; Graphic Arts and Information Technology; Health Science Education; and Practical Nursing.
+STC Career and Technical programs are concentrated in occupational clusters: Automotive Technology; Transportation and Diesel Repair Technology; Barbering, Cosmetology and Spa Services; Business and Information Technology; Construction, Building Trades and Energy; Professional Hospitality and Culinary Arts Education; Early Childhood Education and Training; Health Science Education; and Practical Nursing.

 Other educational services include: Applied Academics for Adult Education (AAAE), Adult Basic Education (ABE), English for Speakers of Other Languages (ESOL), General Education Development (GED®) Preparation, Exceptional Student Education (ESE) services, Adult Curriculum for Community, Employment, and Social Skills (ACCESS), Veterans’ Assistance (VA) and Disability Services.